engrashraf/civil/README.md

 hi,
 i'm a ameture developer.
-like coding for my civil engineering proffession.
+like coding for my civil engineering profession.